Suppliers and Vendors

 (Return to top)

-Nestled in the hills of Caledon, the studio offers a large selection of wool, patterns and a complete line of rug hooking supplies.
-Your source for our “Studio Line” products of linen, wool and alternative fibers.
-Shop in person or the website at your convenience.
+Nestled in the hills of Caledon, the Martina Lesar Hooked Rug Studio has a large selection of wool, patterns, kits and a complete range of rug hooking supplies, including its own “Studio Line” products of linen, wool and alternative fibers.
+It also hosts workshops and rug hooking retreats.
+Shop in person or on the website at your convenience.

 (Return to top)